Blog

 Prof Mark Naunton

-Prof Mark Naunton is currently Head of the School of Health Sciences and Professor of Pharmacy at the University of Canberra and teaches primarily in therapeutics and pharmacy practice.
-His career includes: academic, community pharmacy, hospital pharmacy, and accredited pharmacist in Tasmania, Northern Territory, and the ACT.
-Prof Mark Naunton has a wide-reaching interest in the pharmacy profession and has worked internationally as a post-doctoral fellow at the University of Groningen in the Netherlands.
-He is credentialed to undertake medication reviews and occasionally practice in community pharmacy.
+Prof. Mark Naunton is currently the Chair of the Faculty of Health Board and Professor of Pharmacy at the University of Canberra.
+He teaches primarily in clinical therapeutics and pharmacy practice.
+His career includes: academic, community pharmacy, hospital pharmacy, and credentialed pharmacist in Tasmania, Northern Territory, and the ACT.
+Mark has a wide-reaching interest in the pharmacy profession and has worked internationally as a post-doctoral fellow at the University of Groningen in the Netherlands.
+Mark occasionally performs medication reviews works in community pharmacy.

-Prof Mark Naunton has been on the PSA ACT branch committee since 2017 and served on the PSA National Board since 2022 and graduated from the Australian Institute of Company Directors in 2022.
+Mark has been on the PSA ACT branch committee since 2017 and served on the PSA National Board since 2022.
+Mark graduated from the Australian Institute of Company Directors in 2022.

 Caroline Diamantis